Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Monte Carlo Simulations

-The tendency to estimate symmetric spatial dependence can also be seen for the example matrices of one replication shown in Figure \ref{fig:W_ex}, where we depicted the estimates $\hat{\xmat{W}}$ in the second row.
-Even though the algorithm detects the block structure in $\tilde{\xmat{W}}_3$, it also erroneously estimates its counterpart on the mirrored side of the main diagonal.
+This can also be seen in Figure \ref{fig:lambda_selection}, where the absolute {deviation} of $\hat{\xmat{W}}$ {from its true value} is slightly higher in the asymmetric cases (second and third column).
+The tendency to estimate symmetric spatial dependence can also be seen for the example matrices of one replication, as shown in Figure \ref{fig:W_ex}. {The} estimates $\hat{\xmat{W}}$ are depicted in the second row.
+Even though the algorithm detects the block structure in $\tilde{\xmat{W}}_3$, it also erroneously estimates its counterpart on the mirrored side of the main diagonal, because it is difficult to distinguish between one- and two-sided dependencies.
 Nevertheless, the weight of the wrongly classified link is usually weaker than the true one.
-Visually inspecting the estimated weighting matrices, one can also see why the performance is worse for the randomly sampled weights, i.e., $\tilde{\xmat{W}}_2$, compared to the other matrices.
-The majority of the nonzero links are found by the algorithm, but it also estimates positive weights on the mirrored side.
-Thus, the specificity is on a moderate level and the mean absolute errors are slightly higher.
+When interpreting single weights in practice, one should bear this issue in mind.
+That is, even though a link has been estimated in both directions, the weaker one could be spurious.